isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 Genome Annotation
 ------------------

-Genome Annotation data was loaded from multiple Ensembl gene-set versions and multiple GENCODE reference gene set versions.
+Genome Annotation data was generated from multiple Ensembl gene-set versions, and multiple GENCODE reference gene set versions.

 Pathway annotations data has been loaded from multiple ENSEMBL to All pathways mapping workflows from REACTOME, Badar Lab's EnrichmentMap workflow, and WikiPathways.

 Related Genome Ontology data is provided by the GO Consortium and the Gene Ontology Resource.

-This also includes miRNA Expression annotations and target interactions loaded from the miRBase database and the miRTarBase database.
+The database also includes miRNA Expression annotations and target interactions loaded from the miRBase database and the miRTarBase database.

 File Metadata
 ==============